rpicard/curve25519.js/README.md

 The c/curve25519-donna.c file has its own license from Google.
 See the comment in that file.
 That's where the meat of this comes from.
-The little wrapper I wrote around it to make it less of a pain to call into the emscripten realm is in the public domain.
+The little wrapper I wrote around it is in the public domain.

 ### Contributing